MauBERT: Universal Phonetic Inductive Biases for Few-Shot Acoustic Units Discovery: Discussion

 \paragraph{Broader Impact.} Our demonstration that effective phonetic models can be developed for low-resource languages with minimal training data (as evidenced by Wolof performance with less than \qty{2}{\hour} of data) is an encouraging signal towards more linguistic inclusion in computational models.
 In addition, our frequency-based methodology offers particular value for endangered language documentation, where traditional phonological analysis may be impractical, providing linguists with not only a multilingual articulatory feature recogniser but also an automated tool for initial phonetic hypothesis generation that can guide subsequent detailed analysis.
 However, the superior performance of high-resource languages like English also highlights the importance of linguistic diversity in training data, since the imbalance thereof could persist through evaluation.

 \paragraph{Future Work.} Several promising research directions emerge from our findings.
 The counter-intuitive relationship between training data quantity and fine-tuning effectiveness suggests that investigation into optimal data selection strategies could yield significant improvements, potentially focusing on phonetically diverse rather than simply large datasets.
+Given that speaker and content information are encoded at different layers of HuBERT's encoder, selectively targeting a subset of hidden layers during multilingual pre-training is another promising avenue worth exploring.
 The domain adaptation capabilities demonstrated in our casual speech experiments indicate potential for developing more robust models through multi-domain training paradigms.
 Furthermore, extending the self-supervised fine-tuning beyond the encoder to encompass the entire \mphubert architecture could address current limitations by enabling end-to-end adaptation of both the pre-trained representations and the downstream articulatory feature prediction modules, potentially leading to improved performance on target languages and domains, and better phonetic inventory discovery.